Guide To The Missouri Assessment Program

 Test Administration Site/Student Portal

-Each assessment has a test administration website used for a variety of tasks such as: entering students in the system, assigning students to test sessions, assigning accommodations, generating and printing test tickets and tracking student progress.
+Each assessment has a test administration website used for entering students in the system, assigning students to test sessions, assigning accommodations, generating and printing test tickets, and tracking student progress.

 Each assessment also has a secure student platform that must be downloaded onto the system being used for testing.
 These platforms are the interface for the student to take the assessment.